genetronhealth/uvc/README.md

 # Contact: XiaoFei Zhao

-xiaofei DOT zhao AT genetronhealth DOT com
+x43zhao AT uwaterloo DOT ca (first email to be reached at)

-x43zhao AT uwaterloo DOT ca
+cndfeifei AT gmail DOT com (if the above email does not work)

-cndfeifei AT gmail DOT com
+xiaofei DOT zhao AT genetronhealth DOT com (if the above email does not work)